Burn Ban

 • Horses Allowed

-This trail runs through a U.S Army training center in Yakima, and you must self-register at either Renslow or Doris trailheads if passing through.
+This trail runs through a U.S Army training center in Yakima.
+You must self-register at either Renslow or Doris trailheads if passing through.
+Camping may also be allowed, for more information, call (509) 577-3337.

-No motorized vehicles are allowed on the trail except for snowmobiles in the winter.
+Motorized vehicles are not allowed on the trail except for snowmobiles in the winter.
 You may travel on snowmobile only from Stampede Pass Road to Cabin Creek.

 Learn about seasonal closures and operational changes during the off-season on the Winter Schedule page.

-The Snoqualmie Tunnel at Hyak closes seasonally for the winter.
-It tentatively closes at the end of October and reopens in May.
+The Snoqualmie Tunnel at Hyak closes seasonally near the end of October and reopens in May.
 Please check alerts for its status before heading out.

 Map & visitor guide